levizoesch/tribes.mapping/README.md

 You have created a new Terrain Asset that you can link insice the `.mis` file for the map.

+## Configuring a MIS map file.

+1.)
+Open up the `broadside.mis` file located with your `base/missions` folder in your games main directory.

+WIP...

+# Heightmap & Map Reference Tables
 ## Maps & Game Modes v1.0.8

 If the map shows an `x` within the Available column, then that terrain asset is available to be used natively.